junxit/us-congress-code/title-25/chapter-14/sec-903e.md

 section: 903e
 ---

 # § 903e.
-Rules and regulations
+Omitted

-The Secretary is hereby authorized to make such rules and regulations as are necessary to carry out the provisions of this subchapter.
+## Notes

-## Source credit
+### Codification

-(Pub.
+Section, Pub.
 L. 93–197, § 7, Dec.
 22, 1973, 87 Stat.
-773.)
+773, which authorized the Secretary of the Interior to make such rules and regulations necessary to carry out the provisions of this subchapter, was omitted from the Code as being of special and not general application.